 1).
 Executive Committee: The composition and duties of the Executive Committee are described in (A2.B) above.

 2).
 The Membership and Nominations Committee.
 The Membership and Nominations Committee shall have two purposes; 1) to make recommendations to the Academy for membership into the Academy, and 2) to present a slate of officers for consideration by the Academy.
-The committee shall consist of 10 members: the three most recent Past Presidents and one representative each from the Bumpers College of Agricultural, Food and Life Sciences; the College of Engineering; the College of Education and Health Professions; the Fulbright College of Arts and Sciences; the Walton College of Business; the School of Architecture; and the School of Law.
-The college representatives shall be jointly appointed by the President and the Chair of the Membership and Nominations Committee.
+The committee shall consist of the three most recent Past Presidents plus additional members as necessary to have a representative from the Bumpers College of Agricultural, Food and Life Sciences, the College of Engineering, the College of Education and Health Professions, the Fulbright College of Arts and Sciences, the Walton College of Business, the School of Architecture, and the School of Law.
+The college and school representatives shall be jointly appointed by the President and the Chair of the Membership and Nominations Committee.
 The most recent Past President will serve as Chair.
-The Membership and Nominations committee shall determine the means of receiving, reviewing, and recommending all nominations.
+The Membership and Nominations Committee shall determine the means of receiving, reviewing, and recommending all nominations.